Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-rw might be necessary if /etc/machine-id does not exist
+rw is necessary if /etc/machine-id does not exist.

-For systemd to be able to write /etc/machine-id on boot, it must either exist already (so that a bind mount can be created) or /etc must be writable.
+For systemd to be able to write /etc/machine-id on boot, either the file must exist (so that a bind mount can be created) or /etc must be writable.

-By default, the root filesystem is mounted read-only by dracut/systemd, thus a missing /etc/machine-id will result in an error on boot.
-The rw option can be added to the kernel commandline to force the initial mount to be read-write.
+By default, the root filesystem is mounted read-only by dracut/systemd, so a missing /etc/machine-id will lead to an error on boot.
+To force the initial mount to be read-write, add the rw option to the kernel commandline.

 Note